hudcostreets/nj-crashes/README.md

 ![](./fatalities_per_year_by_type.png)

+(Victim type data is only available starting since 2020, so most history is unknown)

-- Projection details:
+#### Projection details:
 - As of 2022-11-16, there have been 618 traffic fatalities in 2022.
 - Extrapolating linearly over the remainder of the year yields 708 expected fatalities for 2022
 - This exceeds the record of 697, set in 2021.
-- Victim type data is only available starting since 2020, so most history is unknown

 ### In NJ, traffic deaths are 1.5x-2x homicides